ricmua/tkinter_spheres_environment_gui/README.md

 ```

+Import the `pprint` package to aid in displaying the state of environment.

+>>> import pprint

 Add a spherical cursor to the environment.
 Although the GUI will not change
 (without further action), it can be verified that the cursor object has been
 added to the environmental state.
 The parameters of the cursor are set to some